liuhongl/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of file.
 stuid boss!!!
-creating a new branch quick!
+creating a new branch quick AND simple!